 - anything that has been opened and stored for an extended period of time

-When someone is having a negative reaction to yeast, they need to determine whether they have a yeast buildup, yeast intolerance, or yeast allergy.
+When someone is having a negative reaction to yeast, they need to determine whether they have a yeast buildup, a yeast intolerance, or a yeast allergy.

 In some cases, having an abundance of yeast in the body can result in a fungal infection.
 This will cause many of the same symptoms as an allergy, with the difference being that the infection can be cured.

 A yeast intolerance generally has less severe symptoms than a yeast allergy, with symptoms largely limited to gastrointestinal symptoms.

 A yeast allergy can affect the entire body, leading to skin reactions, changes in mood, and widespread body pain.
 Allergic reactions can be dangerous, and can cause long-term damage to the body.
 In a true allergy, your immune system is responding to a foreign substance that is not typically harmful to your body.